How many Node versions are you hoarding?

 Will it work on my Mac?

 macOS 14 (Sonoma) or newer, on both Apple silicon and Intel.
-No Full Disk Access, no permission flow — the first scan runs in seconds.
+No Full Disk Access, no permission flow.
+The first scan runs in seconds.

 Lost your license?